kienbt01359/strong_parameters/README.md

  # Never trust parameters from the scary internet, only allow the white list through.
  def product_params
-   params.require(:product).permit(:name, :description)       #Permit which column you want to add to dabaabse.
+   params.require(:product).permit(:name, :description)   #Permit which column you want to add to database,
+                                                          #value is nil when you not permit some column.
  end
 ```